 Porcelain is quickly becoming a popular choice for tiles in kitchens and bathrooms.
 Already widely used across Europe, porcelain is a denser, less porous and harder option that offers greater stain and water resistance.
 It has a smooth and resistant surface and will not absorb grease, odors or bacteria.
 Due to its through-body composition, it is considered more durable and better suited for heavy usage.
 Porcelain tile tends to last better over the years and are a top choice for business use or in rental properties because of just how durable it is.
 Large-format porcelain has become more popular in recent years because of its clean look and ability to make a space feel bigger.
 These large tiles come in rectangular and square shapes and can be used on both floors and walls to make an impact.

+Quartz composite is a man-made rock that is blended with 93 percent pure quartz with resin and dyes.
+Advanced manufacturing processes give rise to a very homogeneous and hard material.
+The specific properties of the quartz composite are similar to those of granite except for heat resistance.
 When it comes to designing bathrooms or kitchens, most people immediately think of granite.
 However, in recent years quartz is becoming an increasingly more popular choice.
 Quartz is a synthetic engineered stone.
 Raw quartz is abundant in nature.
 It is common like sand but harder than steel and is one of the strongest minerals in the world.
 The immense strength and durability of quartz make it a prime choice for countertops.
 Quartz is nonporous, non-toxic and require no sealants to wax or retain the rich colors.
 Custom designs come in a wide array of colors from neutral grays, off-whites, and subtle tans to bold blues, bright yellows and striking solid blacks.
 In addition to shade, you can choose from quartz made from small particles for a smooth appearance, or from larger grains for a flecked look.
 The surface can be sleek and glossy or feature a flecked, pebbled, embossed or even suede appearance.

 Ultra Compact Surfaces (UCS)